erhancanozcan/Ranking-CG/README.md

 # Column_Generation_Ranking
-A Column Generation Approach to Solve Ranking Problems
+A Column Generation Approach to Solve Ranking Problems by

+Erhan Can Ozcan - Department of Industrial Engineering- Bogazici University and
+Mustafa Gokce Baydogan - Department of Industrial Engineering- Bogazici University